Samindra29/Doctors-Appointment-System-Django/README.md

 # Doctors Appointment System
+## A basic doctor's appointment making system for easier management for both patient and the doctors.

 ### Features :

-### user:
-1. can book an appointment
+1. patient can book an appointment
-2. can send requests in the 'contact us' page
+2. patient can send requests without making an appointment.
+The request will be automatically sent to the provided mail address.
 3. view location of the Hospital on maps

-### admin :
-1. can view number of pending appointments on navigation bar
+5. The doctor's manager can view number of pending appointments on navigation bar
-2. can fix appointment date
+6. The doctor's manager can fix appointment date
-3. automatically send email to the patient's email after appointment is set by admin
+7. automatically send email to the patient's email after appointment is set by admin

+## Login credentials

 ### gmail of the hospital:
 - address: medicareunited2021@gmail.com